sebastian-s-moreno/Client/docs/02-gui-testing.md

 ## External links
-1. Verify that when you click on external links, you are redirected to the expected page.
+1. Verify that when you click on external links (ex: www.latlong.net in the Locations page), you are redirected to the expected page.

 ## Images
 1.